Automated UI Testing Tools and Techniques

 Testers can also use BrowserStack’s real device cloud for manual testing.
 The same logic applies: manually test a website across 3000+ real browsers and devices.

 UI Testing Techniques

-- Exploratory Testing: This is usually done manually.
-One or more testers “explore” a website, going through its features and functions to ensure that all of them are working properly.
-Usually, exploratory tests do not involve too much pre-planning.
-They focus on various aspects of user experience and outline user journeys that must be tested.
-The parameters for exploratory testing usually differ from project to project because of its flexible nature.
-The purpose of each exploratory test depends on the nature of the website, and the related user journeys it provides.
-Fundamentally, it helps identify flaws or bugs that wouldn’t usually show up planned automated tests.
+Exploratory testing is done manually, where one or more testers “explore” a website, going through its features and functions to ensure they are working correctly.
+It does not involve too much pre-planning as they focus on various aspects of user experience and outline user journeys that must be tested.
+The parameters for exploratory testing usually differ from project to project because of their flexibility.
+Each exploratory test’s purpose depends on the website’s nature and the related user journeys it provides.
+Fundamentally, it helps identify flaws or bugs that wouldn’t usually show up in planned automated tests.

-- Scripted Testing: This refers to automated UI tests.
-Test frameworks and tools need to be given specific directions regarding what to test and how to test it, and this is done through test scripts.
-The exact opposite of exploratory testing, it requires extensive planning, crafting test cases, and writing test scripts accordingly.
+This refers to automated UI tests when test frameworks and tools need to be given specific directions regarding what to test and how to test it, and this is done through test scripts.
+The opposite of exploratory testing requires extensive planning, crafting test cases, and writing test scripts accordingly.
 Test scripts are run through automation frameworks such as Selenium.
 Scripts define test parameters as well as the expected output.
 This helps the framework compare actual results with expected ones so that they can pronounce tests as passed or failed.